AMReX-Astro/Castro/Exec/science/gradient_detonation/README.md

-# `Detonation`
+# `Gradient Detonation`

-This is a similar setup to Detonation, except that we want to study the impact of composition gradient on shock detection by applying a sinusoidal function to the composition.
+This is a similar setup to `Detonation`, except that we want to study the impact of composition gradient on shock detection by applying a sinusoidal function to the composition.